sourtin/igem15-sw/README.md

 ## Raspbian
 ### Premade Image
 ### Operating System
 First the installation media must be prepared.
-Acquire a 16GB+ microSD card (8GB is also sufficient, but at one point you will require a blank 4GB+ USB storage device) and follow the instructions for installing raspbian at <https://www.raspberrypi.org/documentation/installation/installing-images/README.md>.
+Acquire a 16GB+ microSD card (8GB is also sufficient, but at one point you will require a blank 4GB+ USB storage device) and follow the instructions for installing Raspbian at <https://www.raspberrypi.org/documentation/installation/installing-images/README.md>.

 After downloading the latest version from the raspberry pi foundation and imaging a microSD card with it, boot the raspberrry pi from it by inserting the microSD card into it and supplying power.
 Now you will be provided with a menu.
 You should expand the filesystem, change the password and enable the camera.
 You may at this point want to increase the graphics memory split from 128 (MB) to 256.
 You can do this within Advanced Options, under Memory Split.